Skip to content

 Authorization checks are performed in order:

-1. Internal system user - When mindroom_user is configured, @{mindroom_user.username}:{domain} is always authorized.
+1. Internal system user - When mindroom_user is configured and its Matrix account has been prepared, the persisted actual internal user ID is always authorized.
 When omitted (hosted/public profiles), this check is skipped.
-Note: the same user ID from a different domain is NOT authorized.

 2. MindRoom agents/teams/router - Configured agents, teams, and the router are authorized